Ergberg/table-string/README.md

 So table-string is a function initially inspired by console.table but with the following main differences:

 * First of all, it does not print anything to the console but returns a string.
+* More important: Its output looks less technical.
+It is focused on making it simple to generate informative tables for CLIs.

 ## Targeted towards CLI output, not debugging